Hello hello students!

 Then it was time for graduate school.
 My recently completely Master’s in International Education Policy has taught me so much, but has left me with a million questions that I am so eager to try and find answers to- with all of you!
 One of the things I have questions about is ‘development’- its many definitions and how they’ve changed over time, what it looks like in a textbook and what it looks like in real life, the forces that propel it and to what end it is being propelled towards.

-I’m happy to have finally found my way back to this exciting space and am beyond thrilled to meet you all in Delhi.
-It will be wonderful to settle into Banaras for a while, work on Independent Study Projects, meet new people and learn about a new world.
-And then, of course, escape to my most favourite place in the entire universe- Ladakh.
-I can’t wait to share this special place with you!
+I’m happy to have finally found my way back to this exciting space and am beyond thrilled to meet you all in Delhi and then escape to my most favourite place in the entire universe- Ladakh.
+I can’t wait to share this special place with you before we settle into Banaras for a while, work on Independent Study Projects, meet new people and go on some adventures before heading out to explore even more!

 If you have any questions at all, about anything at all, please don’t hesitate to reach out.
 My email is [email protected]